cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 Results for AES-GCM with random, partially implicit nonces {{?RFC5288}} are captured by Theorem 5.3 in {{GCM-MU2}}, which apply to protocols such as TLS 1.2 {{?RFC5246}}.
-Here, the implicit part of the nonce is a random value, fixed per key, while the explicit part of the nonce is a non-repeating counter.
+Here, the implicit part of the nonce is a random value, of length at least 32 bits and fixed per key, while the explicit part of the nonce is a non-repeating counter.
 The full nonce is the concatenation of the two parts.
 This produces similar limits under most conditions.

 For this AEAD, n = 128, t = 128, and r = 96; the key length is k = 128 or k =
 256 for AEAD_AES_128_GCM and AEAD_AES_128_GCM respectively.